kugurerdem/rugu.dev/content/english/blog/understanding-keyboard-events.md

 Moreover, using scripts like xinput as subprocesses under our script might not be the optimal approach for implementing an EventEmitter library to listen to system-wide keypresses.
-The conventional way is likely to interact with the X server using an X client.
-Unfortunately, I couldn't build the x11 library on my computer and chose not to delve into it much.
+The conventional way is likely to interact with the X server using an X library.
+Unfortunately, I couldn't build the nodeJS x11 library on my computer and chose not to delve into it much.

 ## Conclusion